Outdoor cat enclosures allow your cat to play, rest, and experience life outside in safety.

 So, why would you want one?

 On average, indoor cats live many times longer than outdoor cats.
-The top two recommendations for the prevention of cat illnesses and prolonging a cat's life are keeping your cat indoors, and vaccinations.
+According to many experts, the top two recommendations for the prevention of cat illnesses and prolonging a cat's life are keeping your cat indoors, and vaccinations.

 These are recommendations explicitly stated by the Humane Society of the United States, and stated in various ways, directly or indirectly, by other organizations that support the welfare of house cats.